aperezdc/ngx-fancyindex/README.rst

       will instruct the client to perform an additional request in order to fetch the contents of the frame.

-fancyindex_include_mode
-:Syntax: *fancyindex_include_mode* *static* | *cached*
-:Default: *fancyindex_include_mode static*
-:Context: http, server, location
-:Description:
-  Controls how to include the header and footer specified by `fancyindex_header`_ and `fancyindex_footer`_, Available options are:

-    static
-      Read file contents on each request.
-This is the less efficient method, but generated content will always follow on-disk changes of head and footer templates.
-    cached
-      Header and footer contents will be read the first time they are needed, and kept in memory for thei use in subsequent requests.
-If the modification time of files changes, they will be re-read as needed.

 .. _nginx: http://nginx.net